 “There is no other payments company out there, or Neo bank, that has access to that amount of data.
 That data itself allows us to provide much more value in terms of services to our customers.”

 Staying ahead of the competition

 Klarna is not the only European fintech to be trying its luck in the US — Monzo and N26 are also entering the market.
-But Siemiatkowski is less worried about the competition from the other Neo banks than he is interested in taking market shares from the local traditional banks.
+But Siemiatkowski is less worried about competing with the other Neo banks than he is about taking market share from local traditional banks.

 “The size of this industry is about a trillion-dollar, it’s obscenely big and we are just seeing the transformation happening.
 It’s really the legacy banks that are going to see the competition, and for the neo banks, I think most of them will be successful to some degree.”

-Many have argued that the new funding rounds will push Klarna either towards an IPO or a buyout within the next three years.
-Siemiatkowski tells Sifted that whatever happens, he believes that Klarna can continue on its own.
+Some have speculated that Klarna’s latest fundraise could see it moving towards an IPO or a buyout within the next three years.
+Siemiatkowski tells Sifted that whatever happens, he believes that Klarna – which was founded in 2005 – will survive.